-The 5 Key Areas Energy Stakeholders MUST Tap Into in 2018
+The 5 Key Areas Energy To Tap Into in 2019

 The energy management space like any other industry keeps evolving.
 All players and stakeholders alike need to keep abreast of emerging aspects and adapt to change to not only take advantage of the opportunities but also to plug into the different energy initiatives for impact.

-In Kenya 2018 has been earmarked at the year for action and the energy space will not doubt be part of this projected movement.
+In Kenya 2018 was earmarked at the year for action and the energy space will not doubt be part of this projected movement.
 Below are some key areas that will have a definitive impact in the energy space in Kenya.

-- Solar Hot water regulations – The Energy regulator in Kenya has started enforcing the solar hot water regulations.
+The Energy regulator in Kenya has started enforcing the solar hot water regulations.
 These regulations require that anyone who consumes more than 100 litres of hot water must install a solar hot water system that can serve up to 60% of their daily hot water demand.
-With the regulator (ERC) having budgeted to enforce these regulations, there is going to be a greater uptake of solar hot water systems.
+With the regulator (EPRA) having budgeted to enforce these regulations, there is going to be a greater uptake of solar hot water systems.

 The last 3 years has seen constant opportunities in Solar PV, Solar Hot Water, and Water Management.
 This Energy Performance Contracting and Leadership at Association of Energy Professional Eastern Africa will take center stage in delivering bigger impact in the energy space.
 All energy stakeholders must plug in and create the much needed awareness and change.